dhpollack/resume/source/deeplearning-cover-letter.md

 In the summer of 2018, I received an MSc in Economics with a specialization in Quantitative Methods from Humboldt Universität.

-My current personal summer projects are widing the scope of the torchaudio project to allow for simpler data augmentation with tighter c++ integrating into [SoX](http://sox.sourceforge.net/) and learning to write CUDA extensions in PyTorch.
+My current personal projects are widing the scope of the torchaudio project to allow for simpler data augmentation with tighter c++ integrating into [SoX](http://sox.sourceforge.net/) and learning to write CUDA extensions in PyTorch.
 As for the future, I am looking to work with a cohesive group of ML engineers to solve the latest problems in audio, video, or NLP.

 Lastly, I am a C1-level German speaker, which is something I'm proud of because I did not speak a word of German before arriving in Germany in 2013.
+My other hobbies include bouldering, cycling, pilates, travelling, and cooking.